 However, new PCIe 4.0 NVMe SSDs are coming that offer upwards of 7GB/s bandwidth, such as Western Digital’s SN850.
 This is what suggests they will be PS5 compatible in the SSD expansion slot.
 Even though it’s been a while since they’ve launched, these NVMe SSDs are still very expensive.
 If you’re eager to get a 2TB drive, be prepared to spend as much as a whole other PS5 console!

 What are the cheaper alternatives to SSDs for PS5?

 One possible solution for managing your PS5 game library would be to transfer them to an external drive, such as a more affordable HDD.
 These would be kept in ‘cold storage’ that could be then be transferred back to your PS5’s internal SSD when needed, and would still be far quicker than having to download via the internet all over again.

 Unfortunately, it’s currently not possible to transfer PS5 games to an external drive.
 Sony has not stated whether or not this will change, although it is possible on Xbox Series X/S so that may encourage them to do so.

 The only exception to this is for PS4 games.
 If you want to play backwards compatible PS4 games on your PS5 but save the internal storage for PS5 games, then it’s possible to play these via an external hard drive.
 Just be aware that you won’t be able to take advantage of the improved loading times if your PS4 game isn’t running on the PS5’s internal SSD.

 If you’re looking to do that, you should check out our guide to the best PS4 external hard drives.

-Sadly that’s about all we can say about expanding your SSD storage in the PS5 right now.
-As soon as we have any more updates from Sony or info on which SSDs are compatible with PS5 we’ll be back to update this page.
-While you’re here, though, why not check out the best PS5 controller charger you can buy right now!
+That’s all we have to say about expanding your SSD storage in the PS5 right now.
+As soon as we have any more updates from Sony or concrete info on which specific SSDs are compatible with PS5 we’ll be back to update this page.
+While you’re here, why not check out the best PS5 controller charger you can buy right now!